etnes/MUMer/README.md

 that creates suffix array in linear time, longest common prefix computation in O(nlogn) time, Smith-Waterman algorithm for local genome alignment and so on.

-Project is still not finised and there are still some bug to be fixed.
+Project is still not finished!
+Use only for demonstration purpose